-The Forum on Partnerships and Local Development (FPLD) is the OECD’s network of practitioners in the field of economic development, employment, skills and social inclusion.
+The Forum on Partnerships and Local Development (FPLD) is the OECD’s network of practitioners in the fields of economic development, employment, skills and social inclusion.
 In a globalised economy where policies are fragmented and actions are interdependent, effective strategies requires a deep understanding of how policies interact and how different levers can be combined for maximum impact.
 Created by the Local Economic and Employment Development Programme in 2004 as a follow-up to the LEED comparative study on Local Partnerships carried out in 14 countries, the Forum aims to build the capacities of stakeholders at all levels to work in partnerships to better tackle current economic and social challenges.
 It groups partners from national government, local authorities, employment and training agencies, businesses and non-government organisations in exchanging experience on how to achieve cross-cutting goals in times of limited resources.

 Today the Forum has a membership of over 2,900 members in 61 countries.